Wahine Forum 2018 Information

 - Traci Manalani, Director of Organizational Effectiveness, Hawaii Employers Council

-- Rosa White, Chief Financial Officer, DRFortress
+- Rosa White, Founder and Chief Financial Officer, DRFortress

 Financially savvy women are choosing to live WELLthy and wise to better prepare for life’s biggest moments including marriage, children, career advancement, inheritance and more.
 In this session, you’ll learn how a financial plan that grows with you can save you time, lets your hard earned money work for you, and gives you peace of mind.
 We’ll show you how to start saving and investing in your future, today.